-When the "STAT" LED is lit, the applicable status indication alarm LED(s) (pictured below) will light to reveal the condition(s) as described below.
-When the condition is corrected, the status will automatically reset, and the LED will turn off.
-Each status LED is described below, with a more detailed explanation of the function provided on page 42.
+When the "STAT" LED is lit, the applicable red indication LED(s) will light to reveal the actuator condition(s).
+An alarm is also available at terminal E. When the condition is corrected, the status will automatically reset.

 DEMAND

 Loss of the Demand input signal.